 Hike or backpack 13 miles on this Georgia stretch of the Appalachian Trail from Blood Mountain through Neels Gap to Wolf Laurel Top and Cowrock Mountain.

 The Blood Mountain Wilderness is one of Georgia’s most popular destinations for outdoor adventure, offering awe-inspiring views from towering mountain summits and trails through beautiful Georgia forest dotted with rocky outcrops.
 This hike combines several of Blood Mountain’s most popular trails, trekking to the base of Blood Mountain on the Byron Reece Trail before hiking the Appalachian Trail eastbound through Neels Gap to stunning views from Cowrock Mountain.

 This classic Georgia Appalachian Trail hike racks up 13 moderately difficult out-and-back trail miles and scales multiple view-packed mountain summits.
 It’s a fantastic, long day hike.
 And it’s an even better overnight backpacking trip, with many trailside camping options, including our favorite campsite at the Wolf Laurel Top summit.
 13 miles not enough?
 Extend your backpacking journey and grab even more summit time on an optional three mile out-and back to the Blood Mountain summit.

-The hike begins at the Byron Reece Trail, accessed from GA Highway 19/129 north of Cleveland.
-The trail ascends through a forest of deciduous trees and rhododendron, following and crossing several small streams as it climbs .6 miles to meet the Appalachian Trail.
+The hike begins at the Byron Reece trailhead (view trail maps & directions), following the blue-blazed trail through a creek-filled valley.
+The trail grabs elevation, ascending through a deciduous and rhododendron forest, following and crossing several small streams in a southwest-bound hike to the Appalachian Trail.

 34.741433, -83.922850 (N34 44.486 W83 55.371)